jackzellweger/ligo-binning/README.md

 Waveform binning is a technique that is used to group gravitational waveforms into categories or bins based on certain characteristics or features.
 This can be useful for a number of purposes, such as improving the efficiency of gravitational wave searches, or for classifying gravitational waves based on their source or other properties.

 In the context of `GstLAL`, waveform binning is used to improve the sensitivity of gravitational wave searches by allowing analysts to focus on specific regions of the parameter space where gravitational waves are more likely to be found.
-By binning the waveforms according to certain features, analysts can reduce the number of templates that need to be searched and thereby increase the speed and efficiency of the analysis.
+By binning the waveforms by certain features, analysts can reduce the number of templates that need to be searched and thereby increase the speed and efficiency of the analysis.

 Waveform binning can be performed using a variety of methods, such as clustering algorithms or machine learning techniques.
 The specific method used will depend on the goals of the analysis and the characteristics of the data.